Doxense/foundationdb-dotnet-client/README.md

         value = await trans.GetAsync(location.Pack("Count"));
         Console.WriteLine(value.ToInt32()); // -> 42

-        // missing values return Slice.Nil, that is the equivalent of "no value" value = await trans.GetAsync(location.Pack("NotFound"));
+        // missing keys give a result of Slice.Nil, which is the equivalent of "no value" value = await trans.GetAsync(location.Pack("NotFound"));
         Console.WriteLine(value.HasValue); // -> false
         Console.WriteLine(value == Slice.Nil); // -> true
         // note: there is also Slice.Empty that is returned for existing keys with no value (used frequently for indexes)

-        // no writes, so we don't need to commit
+        // no writes, so we don't have to commit the transaction.
     }

     // We can also do async "LINQ" queries using (var trans = db.BeginTransaction())
     {
-        // create a list prefix
-        var list = location.Create("List");
+        // create a child partition for our list var list = location.Partition("List");

-        // add some data to the list
+        // add some data to the list: ("Test", "List", index) = value trans.Set(list.Pack(0), Slice.FromString("AAA"));
-        trans.Set(list.Pack(0), Slice.FromString("AAA"));
         trans.Set(list.Pack(1), Slice.FromString("BBB"));
         trans.Set(list.Pack(2), Slice.FromString("CCC"));

-        // do a range query on the list prefix, that returns the pairs (int index, string value).
-        var results = await (trans.
+        // do a range query on the list partition, that will return the pairs (int index, string value). var results = await (trans.
-            // ask for all keys prefixed by the tuple ("Test", "List", ) .GetRangeStartsWith(list)
+            // ask for all keys prefixed by the tuple '("Test", "List", )' .GetRangeStartsWith(list)
             // transform the results (KeyValuePair<Slice, Slice>) into something nicer .Select((kvp) =>
                 new KeyValuePair<int, string>(
-                    // unpack the tuple and returns the last item as an int location.Unpack(kvp.Key).Get<int>(-1),
+                    // unpack the tuple and returns the last item as an int list.UnpackLast<int>(kvp.Key),
                     // convert the value into an unicode string kvp.Value.ToUnicode()
                 ))
             // only get even values (note: this will execute on the client, the query will still need to fetch ALL the values)
             .Where((kvp) => kvp.Key % 2 == 0)
-            // actually execute the query, and return a List<KeyValuePair<int, string>> with the results .ToListAsync());
+            // actually execute the query, and return a List<KeyValuePair<int, string>> with the results .ToListAsync()
+        );

        // list.Count -> 2
        // list[0] -> <int, string>(0, "AAA")